 Dr. Kakkis, our Chief Executive Officer, is party to an employment agreement with us that provides for base salary.
 Dr. Kakkis is also eligible for an annual bonus opportunity and to participate in our employee benefit plans, subject to the terms of those plans.
-Pursuant to the terms of the employment agreement, the employment of Dr. Kakkis is at will; we may terminate his employment at any time, without advance notice, for any reason or for no reason at all, and Dr. Kakkis may terminate his employment at any time, upon four weeks' prior written notice, for any reason or for no reason at all.
+Pursuant to the terms of the employment agreement, the employment of Dr. Kakkis is at will; we may terminate his employment at any time, without advance notice, for any reason or for no reason at all, and Dr. Kakkis may terminate his employment at any time, upon four weeks' prior written notice, for any reason at all.

 Each of our other named executive officers is party to an offer letter with us that provides for base salary, an annual bonus opportunity, and an initial grant of equity.
 They are eligible to participate in our employee benefit plans, subject to the terms of those plans.
 Pursuant to the terms of the offer letters, their employment is at will and may be terminated either by us or by them, with or without advance notice, for any reason or for no reason at all.
-The offer letters for Drs.
-Bedrosian and Hogenhuis provide for reimbursement of relocation expenses and a sign-on bonus of \$210,000 and \$200,000, respectively.